waggle-sensor/wes-chirpstack-server/README.md

 - The `check-wg0.sh` script checks if the WireGuard interface is up and has recent handshakes, ensuring a stable VPN connection.
 - The cron job is scheduled to run every 5 minutes to ensure the WireGuard connection is active.

+## Versioning
+The version of the `wes-chirpstack-server` is aligned with the version of the `chirpstack/chirpstack` image, but the patch version can differ.

+For example, if the `chirpstack/chirpstack` image is at version 4.14, the `wes-chirpstack-server` is at version 4.14.
+But if a patch version is needed, the `wes-chirpstack-server` can be at version 4.14.1 even if the `chirpstack/chirpstack` image is at version 4.14.0.

 References:
 - https://www.chirpstack.io/docs/chirpstack/use/device-profile-templates.html
 - https://www.wireguard.com